Jawad-hussain-kalwar/mockshop/docs/issues.md

   - Next: Verify `/cart` content and ensure header cart context revalidates after mutation; align with wishlist flow fix.
   - Observation: Navigating to `/cart` immediately after shows "Your cart is empty" while authenticated; API calls to `/api/cart` previously returned 200 in other sessions—needs deeper repro/debug.

+- [ ] Bad Practice: Inconsistent image data shape between schema and UI code
+  - Symptom: Prisma `Product.images` is a `String` JSON, but API docs and some code treat it as `string[]`.
+  - Impact: Requires frequent `JSON.parse` across UI; risk of type drift and runtime errors.
+  - Fix: Standardize on `string[]` at the DB layer or centralize serialization/deserialization with types.

 - [ ] Product Wishlist button toggles active state but doesn’t surface confirmation/toast
   - Symptom: Clicking "Wishlist" on `/products/[id]` toggles button active state but no confirmation or header indicator change, making it unclear if the action succeeded.
   - Impact: UX clarity issue.